Sunday, April 20, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 Best DIY mesh Wi-Fi: The EAP670 and EAP610 access points are part of TP-Link’s Omada mesh family.

-Like EnGenius FIT below, this approach is standard in business and enterprise Wi-Fi applications, available in known brands such as Cisco’s Meraki, Netgear’s Insight Managed, or Zyxel Nebula.
+Like EnGenius FIT below, this approach is standard in business and enterprise Wi-Fi applications and is available in known brands such as Cisco’s Meraki, Netgear’s Insight Managed, or Zyxel Nebula.

-What sets Omada apart is its affordability—the hardware tends to cost significantly less than similarly-specced equipment from competing vendors.
-Additionally, the Omada family has access points to all popular Wi-Fi standards, including Wi-Fi 5, Wi-Fi 6, Wi-Fi 6E, and the upcoming Wi-Fi 7.
+What sets Omada apart is its affordability—the hardware tends to cost significantly less than similarly specced equipment from competing vendors.
+Additionally, the Omada family has access points to all popular Wi-Fi standards, including Wi-Fi 5, Wi-Fi 6, Wi-Fi 6E, and the latest Wi-Fi 7.

-Generally, it’s cheaper to go with Omada than with any canned system.
-Most importantly, you won’t need to pay a subscription to use all of its features.
+Generally, it’s cheaper to use Omada than any canned system.
+Most importantly, you won’t need to pay a subscription fee to use all of its features.

 TP-Link Omada-based DIY PoE Mesh's Rating